Middle School Grades

 As a culmination of the Coming of Age program, the Jr. High youth also make a pilgrimage to Boston, Massachusetts.
 Their fundraising efforts are led by enthusiastic parents.
 The trip is led by the Director of Religious Exploration with the able assistance of several adult chaperones from our congregation.
 All Jr. High aged youth are eligible to participate with the understanding that taking part in the accompanying year’s Coming of Age program is a prerequisite.
 The Unitarian Universalist Association (UUA) is located in Boston, along with many important sites in UU and US history.
 The trip offers youth the opportunity to get a sense of the larger movement of which we are a part and appreciate how UU history is intertwined with US history.

-Our Whole Lives – a Sexuality Curriculum (OWL) written by Pam Wilson, a nationally known sexuality educator and speaker will be presented again in the 2017-2018 program year to our 7th-9th graders.
-Trained facilitators teach this 26-session class.
+Our Whole Lives – a Sexuality Curriculum (OWL) written by Pam Wilson, a nationally known sexuality educator and speaker will be presented again in the 2019-2020 program year to our 7th-9th graders.
+Trained facilitators teach this 25-session class.
 Class schedules have varied throughout the year.
-We will set the schedule in the fall of 2017.
+We will set the schedule in the fall of 2019.
 Youth may not drop into this class.
 They must be registered and have parental consent to take part.

-More information about all of the Our Whole Lives program can be found here.
+More national information about all of the Our Whole Lives program can be found here.